Fenerbahçe S.K. (football)

 Fenerbahçe is also one of the most widely supported football clubs in Turkey, with millions of fans both domestically and internationally.
 Traditionally, the club plays in striped jerseys with yellow-navy blue color combinations in all branches, especially football.
-The club has a massive social media following and maintains a dedicated supporter base known for its passionate atmosphere, especially in home matches at Şükrü Saracoğlu Stadium.
-Alongside Galatasaray and Beşiktaş, Fenerbahçe is part of the “Big Three” clubs of Turkish football, with intense rivalries between these teams shaping the landscape of the Süper Lig.
-The club’s financial strength has played a key role in attracting world-class players throughout its history, with notable names such as Alex de Souza, Roberto Carlos, Toni Schumacher, Pierre van Hooijdonk, Dirk Kuyt, Robin van Persie, Mesut Özil, Nicolas Anelka, Luis Nani, Leonardo Bonucci, Kim Min-jae, Raul Meireles, Edin Džeko, Dušan Tadić having donned the Fenerbahçe’s include.
+The club has a massive social media following and maintains a dedicated supporter base known for its passionate atmosphere, especially in home matches at Şükrü Saracoğlu Stadium (also known as Chobani Stadium for sponsorship purposes).
+Alongside Galatasaray and Beşiktaş, Fenerbahçe is part of the "Big Three" clubs of Turkish football, with intense rivalries between these teams shaping the landscape of the Süper Lig.

 The club holds a Guinness World Record for having the highest number of medals and trophies across all its sports branches, with a total of 1134 cups and medals.
 Financially, Fenerbahçe remains one of the wealthiest clubs in Turkey, generating significant revenue from sponsorship deals, broadcasting rights, and commercial ventures.
 The club continues to invest in youth development and modern facilities, with aspirations to maintain domestic dominance and achieve further success in European competitions.
+As of 2025, they lead the UEFA coefficient among Turkish teams.